Apicurio Registry data contracts

 REST API

-The Data Contracts REST API provides endpoints for managing contract metadata and contract rulesets.
-All endpoints require the data contracts feature to be enabled (apicurio.contracts.enabled=true).
+The Data Contracts REST API provides endpoints for managing ODCS contracts, contract metadata, and contract rulesets.
+All endpoints require the data contracts feature to be enabled.

 Contract metadata endpoints